AI Development: How Replacing Developers With AI is Going Horribly Wrong

 - Debug: "Here is the error trace, what are the likely causes?"

 This is AI-Augmented Development.
 It allows one senior engineer to do the work of three.
-It increases leverage, not headcount reduction.
+It increases use, not headcount reduction.

 The companies winning right now aren't the ones firing their dev teams.
 They are the ones equipping their best engineers with the best AI tools, allowing them to focus on high-level architecture and user experience while the AI handles the rote typing.